alekpentchev/alekpentchev.github.io/index.md

 # Welcome to my GitHub page!
-_I am Aleksander Pentchev and few months ago I began my adventure in front-end web development..._

-Currently I am looking for opportunities to work as a junior front-end developer.
-I am using:
-- HTML5
-- CSS3
-- JS
-- RWD
-- Bootstrap (basics)
-- jQuery (basics)
-- Sass (basics)
-- Photoshop (basics) - .psd to html

-In the nearest future I want to learn (besides mastering the previous mentioned languages/techniques) among others:
-- Angular or React
-- other
-- basics of Python, mostly for data analysis

-That is why the time has come to start publishing what I am currently doing to show my progress and commitment.
 On this page I would like to list my latest projects in front-end web development.
 If you want to check my repos, go here: [github.com/alekpentchev](https://github.com/alekpentchev).
 Latest projects: